 Access the peak via the FS-131/Prairie Road/Pony Creek Road [(E)(1) on Page 155] which leaves US-20 14.6 miles north of Mountain Home.
 This road parallels the peak’s west slopes.

 South Ridge, Class 2

-You can ascend the peak’s southern and western slopes from any point along the Pony Creek Road in the first 0.5 miles from US-20.
-To climb the south ridge park in the large parking area just iff the highway.
-Hike down the road, cross the cattleguard and make your way up the broad, sagebrush covered ridge to the summit.
+You can ascend the peak’s south and west slopes from any point along the Pony Creek Road in the first 0.5 miles from US-20.
+To climb the south ridge, park in the large parking area just off US-20.
+Hike down the road, cross the cattle guard and make your way up the broad, sagebrush-covered ridge to the summit.

-Don Benchmark has a West Ridge that forks into a West Ridge—North and a West Ridge—South.
-This route climbs the West Ridge—South.
-From the roadside campsite, cross the road and bushwhack E briefly to reach the crest of the West Ridge—South.
-Follow the ridge crest ESE to a flat area just W of Point 5435.
-Drop L/N slightly to a saddle.
-Cross a cattle fence then contour NE (skirting the R/E side of a ridge point) to reach the West Ridge proper.
+Don Benchmark has a west ridge that forks into a West Ridge NORTH and a West Ridge SOUTH.
+This route climbs the West Ridge SOUTH.
+From the roadside campsite, cross the road and bushwhack east briefly to reach the crest of the west ridge SOUTH.
+Follow the ridge crest east-southeast to a flat area just west of Point 5435.
+Drop left/north slightly to a saddle.
+Cross a cattle fence then contour northeast (skirting the right/east side of a ridge point) to reach the west ridge proper.
 Drop slightly to another saddle and cross another cattle fence.

-From here, the ridge bends R/S to reach another gentle ridge hump.
-Now you can see the summit dead ahead to the E. Drop 40 feet to a final saddle then continue E then SE to the summit of Don Benchmark.
+From here, the ridge bends right/south to reach another gentle ridge hump.
+Now you can see the summit dead ahead to the east.
+Drop 40 feet to a final saddle then continue east then southeast to the summit of Don Benchmark.
 The summit has a 7-foot white wooden cross on top.
-A USGS BM is in a nearby ground boulder.
+A USGS benchmark is in a nearby ground boulder.
 This entire hike is in open terrain.
-The sagebrush is somewhat tedious, but not too bad.
+The sagebrush is somewhat tedious but not too bad.